 “If we get it right, we’re really helping students.
 But we could also get it wrong, which would be really negative.
 So we better know about it.”

 Whilst it’s his primary research focus, feedback is just one of many ways Michael explores how we can better develop a learner-centred experience.

 Designing equal opportunity for learners of all backgrounds

 Michael believes educational design is the cornerstone of the education sector.
 He knows his Educational Design students at Monash will play a key role in developing and revising the future of Australia’s curriculum.
-The aim of the curriculum is to standardise what students learn at primary and secondary school levels – and ensures that all young Australians, regardless of their location in the country and their socio-economic background, receive an equitable and high-quality education.
-It’s a big responsibility, and whilst Michael is especially interested in shaping how teachers conduct their learning; he takes the most pride in seeing the flow-on effect a well equipped teacher has on their student’s experience.
+The curriculum aims to standardise what students learn at primary and secondary school levels – and ensures that all young Australians, regardless of their location and socio-economic background, receive an equitable and high-quality education.
+It’s a big responsibility, and whilst Michael is especially interested in shaping how teachers conduct their learning; he takes the most pride in seeing the flow-on effect a well-equipped teacher has on their student’s experience.

 “I’m always fascinated by how we can improve our connection, our relationships, and the outcomes from teacher to student.”

 He believes supporting staff teachers and helping them adopt meaningful and useful technological practices will be the key to improving Australia’s educational sector.

 An exciting future in a high job growth area

 Working with artificial intelligence, machine learning and other algorithmic approaches, Michael believes, makes for an interesting future for educational design.
 So much of what we know about education and how to get the best out of students will be challenged as data collection and analysis and innovative technologies are further developed.
 It’s part of the reason jobs in educational design are expected to grow by an impressive 21.7% over the next five years.